We are very proud of our dedicated, hard-working creative teams. If you want to know more about these roles you can browse the following sections.

 Set Designing

 Set designers are appointed by the Programme Advisory Group.
-The Artistic Director for our 2024/25 season is Christopher Collins.
+The Artistic Director for our 2025/26 season is Jae Marriott.

 Set Building / Construction